 How is the Decision to File Charges Made by the State Attorney’s Office?

-How can I get my case dropped?
+Can I get my case dropped?

 By meeting with the state attorney early, often more serious charges can be avoided or alternatives to charging can be addressed.
 Attacking a case early can save thousands of dollars in court costs, fines, counseling, or trial.
 Meeting with an experienced domestic violence attorney early and allowing us to investigate the case will give us the best opportunity at dismissal or avoidance of the charges or a conviction.